amuller/obsearch/README.txt

 I don't think it is that bad.
 It is good because anyway we need to control what is being inserted in the database.

+What it is easier safer and better is to have a couple of seeders (provided by YOU), where the data is inserted.
+The data will flow through the peers in a distributed way... you can keep these data providers only for that and not for matching.
+The important thing is that only one object must be inserted at a time in any of the seeders, and the clocks in the seeders must be kept totally synchronized.
+The seeders can feed data from each other